kubevirt/kubevirt.github.io/_posts/2020-01-07-OKD-web-console-install.md

 ## Deploy KubeVirt using the Hyperconverged Cluster Operator (HCO)

-In order to ease the installation of KubeVirt we are going to deploy it using a unified operator called **[HCO](https://github.com/kubevirt/hyperconverged-cluster-operator)**.
+In order to ease the installation of KubeVirt the unified operator called **[HCO](https://github.com/kubevirt/hyperconverged-cluster-operator)** will be deployed.
 The goal of the hyperconverged-cluster-operator (HCO) is to provide a single entrypoint for multiple operators - [kubevirt](https://blog.openshift.com/a-first-look-at-kubevirt/), [cdi](http://kubevirt.io/2018/CDI-DataVolumes.html), [networking](https://github.com/kubevirt/cluster-network-addons-operator/blob/master/README.md), etc... - where users can deploy and configure them in a single object.
 This operator is sometimes referred to as a "meta operator" or an "operator for operators".
 Most importantly, this operator doesn't replace or interfere with OLM.
 It only creates operator CRs, which is the user's prerogative.
-More information about HCO can be found in the post published by Ryan Hallisey: [Hyper Converged Operator on OCP 4 and K8s(HCO)](https://kubevirt.io/2019/Hyper-Converged-Operator.html) in this blog.
+More information about HCO can be found in the post published in this blog by Ryan Hallisey: [Hyper Converged Operator on OCP 4 and K8s(HCO)](https://kubevirt.io/2019/Hyper-Converged-Operator.html).

 The HCO repository provides plenty of information on how to install the operator.
-We have installed as [Using the HCO without OLM or Marketplace] (https://github.com/kubevirt/hyperconverged-cluster-operator#using-the-hco-without-olm-or-marketplace).
+In has been installed as [Using the HCO without OLM or Marketplace] (https://github.com/kubevirt/hyperconverged-cluster-operator#using-the-hco-without-olm-or-marketplace).
 Basically calling this deployment script as cluster-admin:

 ```sh
 $ curl https://raw.githubusercontent.com/kubevirt/hyperconverged-cluster-operator/master/deploy/deploy.sh | bash